adrelanos/aeternity-wiki/æternity-Contracts.md

 # How do contracts work?

 On the æternity network, smart contracts only exist in off-chain state channels.
-In case of disagreement between the parties in the channel, the smart contract code gets enforced by the æternity blockchain.
+In the case of disagreement between the parties in the channel, the smart contract code gets enforced by the æternity blockchain.
 In essence, the underlying blockchain acts to enforce and mitigate any disagreements between contracting parties in a transaction.
 The rest of the contracts are executed off-chain, ensuring fast and private execution.

 # Contract components and participants